-Families may obtain application forms from COC's office during normal business hours.
-Families may also request applications by telephone, mail, e-mail, or fax- that an application form be sent to the family via first class.
-Applications for open wait lists will also be available on COC's web site.
+Families may obtain application forms from COC's website or from COC's office during normal business hours.
+Families may also request applications by telephone or by mail, or email-that an application form be sent the family via first class mail or via email.

-Completed applications must be returned to COC by mail, electronically-mail, by fax, or submitted in person during normal business hours.
+Completed applications must be returned to COC by mail, electronically via email, by fax, or submitted in person during normal business hours.
 Applications must be filled out completely in order to be accepted by COC for processing.
 If an application is incomplete, COC will notify the family of the additional information required.